barryCFlynn/Pixel_Perfect/README.md

 3. Implement a Transparent Verification Process: Ensure the authenticity and quality of posters listed on the platform through a clear and trustworthy verification process.

-4. Provide Comprehensive User Profiles: Offer detailed user profiles that allow sellers to showcase their collections and buyers to express their preferences and interests in game-themed art.

-5. Enable a Seamless User Experience: Focus on providing a smooth and intuitive user experience from listing posters to making purchases, with an emphasis on high-quality images and detailed descriptions.
+4. Enable a Seamless User Experience: Focus on providing a smooth and intuitive user experience from listing posters to making purchases, with an emphasis on high-quality images and detailed descriptions.

 ### User Goals
 - Discover a Wide Selection of Game-Themed Posters: Explore an extensive collection of high-quality posters from reputable sellers and verified listings.